liuwd15/scRIN/README.md

 ## Output
 For each sample(.bam file), a .xls file containing some mRNA integrity metrics of each gene model will be created in the **same directory as .bam file**.
+Metrics of each gene model include:

+* Average coverage: read length * mapped read number / gene model length
+* Coverage rate: length of read mapped region / total length
+* TIN: measurement of read coverage uniformity.
+Ranging from 0 to 100, and high value suggests strong uniformity.
+* KS: measurment of read coverage bias.
+Ranging from -1 to 1.
+Value close to -1 suggests 5' bias of read coverage, and value close to 1 suggests 3' bias.
+* P: KS test result of above KS value, under null hypothesis: read coverage is uniform coverage.

 For all samples, a .xls file containing 2 overall mRNA integrity metrics (KS and TIN) and a .pdf file plotting overall mRNA integrity of each sample will be created in the **current directory**.
 For all gene models, a .xls file containing 2 overall mRNA integrity metrics (KS and TIN) and a .pdf file plotting overall mRNA integrity of each gene model will be created in the **current directory**.